Preetam-hegde/Preetam-hegde/README.md

 Just Going with the Flow of time.

-- 🔭 I’m currently working on Oracle
+- 🔭 I’m currently working in Oracle OCI
 - 🌱 I’m currently learning GD Script for game development
 - 📫 How to reach me: hegde451@gmail.com